mrsteele/react-livephotos/README.md

 ### Properties

-We support all the properties provided by [LivePhotosKit.Player](https://developer.apple.com/reference/livephotoskitjs/livephotoskit.player).
-The only one we allow is `className` which is added to the wrapping span element around the player.
+We support all the properties provided by (LivePhotosKit.Player)[https://developer.apple.com/reference/livephotoskitjs/livephotoskit.player].

+The following are specific to this module:

+* **className** (String) - The class name to apply to the containing element.
+* **width** (Int) - The width of the container.
+Defaults to the size of the live photo.
+* **height** (Int) - The height of the container.
+Defaults to the size of the live photo.

 ### License